- 4-in-1 screwdriver

 - Back wall clips

 - Retaining clips

 - White zip ties

 - Wire shelving

-Wire shelving is popular because of its price, flexibility and ease of installation.
-Wire shelving can be designed to meet almost any need at a fraction of the cost of a custom built-in system.
-And while learning how to install wire shelving isn’t quite a no-brainer, you don’t need to be a master carpenter or own a fully equipped cabinet shop to get it done.
+Closet wire shelving is popular because of its price, flexibility and ease of installation.
+Closet wire shelving, such as the attractive white wire shelving used for this project, can be designed to meet almost any need at a fraction of the cost of a custom built-in system.
+And while learning how to install closet wire shelving isn’t quite a no-brainer, you don’t need to be a master carpenter or own a fully equipped cabinet shop to get it done.
 We picked the brain of a pro installer Tim Bischke for these tips to help you on your next installation.

 Over the past 15 years, Tim has hung wire shelves in thousands of closets.
 His jobs have ranged from simple one-shelf reach-in closets to elaborate walk-in wardrobe sanctuaries.
 When you’ve hung that many shelves, you can’t help but know what you’re doing.

 Buy Extra Pieces for Your Wire Closet System

 Even if you’re just planning to build one closet shelf, have extra parts on hand.
 It takes a lot less time to return a few wall clips than it does to stop working to make a special trip to the store for just one.
 And plans change, so if you or your customer decides to add a section of shelving, you’ll be prepared.

 White Wire Shelving: Closet Gauge vs. Heavy Gauge